 The small village of San Rafael can be found on the main road between Ibiza town and San Antonio.

 Like all Ibiza villages it is dominated by its late 18th Century church with amazing views all the way down to Ibiza’s harbour, busy with cruise ships and big ferries.
-If open, also have a look into the church, it is really beautiful.
+Visit the villages church, ‘Iglesia Sant Rafel’ a fine example of local Ibizan architecture.